Water Conservation Plumbing: Save Money and the Environment in 2026

 Smart Water Monitoring Devices

-Smart plumbing systems use IoT sensors installed on your main water line or individual fixtures to track usage patterns, detect leaks, and alert you via smartphone in real time.
-Automated shutoff valves can stop a leak before it becomes a disaster — potentially saving $500+ in water damage annually.
+Smart plumbing devices use IoT sensors installed on your main water line or near fixtures to track usage patterns, detect leaks, and alert you via smartphone in real time.
+Automated shutoff valves can stop a leak before it becomes a disaster, potentially saving thousands in water damage.

 Pros